FG Inaugurates Tertiary Education Governance Platform

 Kuni Tyessi in Abuja

-Speaking in Abuja on Tuesday, the Minister of Education, Dr Tunji Alausa, described the platform as a “major milestone” in Nigeria’s journey to restoring public confidence in the management of tertiary institutions.
+Speaking in Abuja on Tuesday, Minister of Education, Dr. Tunji Alausa, described the platform as a “major milestone” in Nigeria’s journey to restoring public confidence in the management of tertiary institutions.

-The minister added that the platform would end years of fragmented, inconsistent data collection across institutions, replacing multiple reporting formats with a unified, accurate and accessible digital system.
+The minister added the platform would end years of fragmented, inconsistent data collection across institutions, replacing multiple reporting formats with a unified, accurate, and accessible digital system.

 “Institutions will now be required to submit data quarterly, with financial reporting tied to performance and eligibility for future government funding, ensuring accountability and better resource allocation nationwide.